History of Lebanon: Middle Eastern crisis (2023–present)

 The Gaza war sparked a renewed Israel–Hezbollah conflict.
-On October 8, 2023, Hezbollah began launching rockets at northern Israel, displacing over 60,000 Israelis.
-Hezbollah has said it will not stop attacking Israel until Israel ceases its attacks and military operations in Gaza, where more than 1,600 Israelis and 40,000 Palestinians have been killed. with the Israeli explosion of Hezbollah pagers and walkie talkies in September 2024, the conflict escalated severely, with the 23 September 2024 Israeli airstrikes on Lebanon killing at least 569 over September 23 and 24, and sparking a mass evacuation of Southern Lebanon.
+On 8 October 2023, Hezbollah began launching rockets at northern Israel, displacing over 60,000 Israelis.
+Hezbollah has said it will not stop attacking Israel until Israel ceases its attacks and military operations in Gaza, where more than 1,600 Israelis and 40,000 Palestinians have been killed. with the Israeli explosion of Hezbollah pagers and walkie talkies in September 2024, the conflict escalated severely, with the 23 September 2024 Israeli airstrikes on Lebanon killing at least 569 over 23 and 24 September, and sparking a mass evacuation of Southern Lebanon.
 On 27 September 2024, Hassan Nasrallah, the longtime leader of Hezbollah, was killed in a massive Israeli air attack on Beirut.
 Nasrallah was often described as the most powerful person in Lebanon.

 In November 2024, a ceasefire deal was signed between Israel and the Lebanese armed group Hezbollah to end 13 months of conflict.
 According to the agreement, Hezbollah was given 60 days to end its armed presence in southern Lebanon and Israeli forces were obliged to withdraw from the area over the same period.
 The fall of Assad’s Baathist regime in Syria was another blow to its Lebanese ally, Hezbollah, which was already weakened because of Israeli military actions.
 The Syrian regime change in December 2024 was said to start a new chapter in Lebanese politics.
 In January 2025, Joseph Aoun, the Lebanese army commander, was elected Lebanese 14th president after a two-year vacancy.
 In February 2025, Prime Minister Nawaf Salam, former president of the International Court of Justice (ICJ), formed a new government of 24 ministers after two-year caretaker cabinet.
 On 26 February 2025, Lebanon's government of Nawaf Salam won a confidence vote in parliament.

+Since 2 March 2026, intensified Israeli attacks across Lebanon have killed over 4,300 people, according to the Lebanese Ministry of Public Health, and displaced nearly 1 million, representing approximately 20% of the country's population.